enter-haken/blog/about.markdown

 I have been working on / with

 * clustered relational databases with hundreds of tables and thousands of stored procedures
-* code bases with more than a quarter million lines of code
+* code bases with millions of lines of code
 * [brownfield](http://en.wikipedia.org/wiki/Brownfield_(software_development)) projects / products
 * document based database systems with millions of documents and terabytes in size
 * [extjs](http://www.sencha.com/products/extjs/) based web applications